-Contacting a lawyer is not a significant issue, and detainees do receive a list of lawyers and their telephone numbers as compiled by the Cyprus Bar Association and as required by law.
-655 However, detainees rarely use the list, as they usually contact lawyers recommended by other detainees or friends, or lawyers that visit the detention centre to meet another detainee/client.
+Contacting a lawyer in Menogia Detention Center is not a significant issue, and detainees usually receive a list of lawyers and their telephone numbers as compiled by the Cyprus Bar Association and as required by law.
+However, detainees rarely use the list, as they usually contact lawyers recommended by other detainees or friends, or lawyers that visit the detention centre to meet another detainee/client.
+The situation in Police holding cells differs and it is not clear if detainees receive a list of lawyers.
 Meetings with lawyers in detention are confidential and held in a specialised room which has been designated as the lawyer's room.
 The lawyer can be escorted by an interpreter.
 The clients are contacted mainly through their mobile phones.